 Hours: 9:00 am to 5:00 pm (Sunday and Tuesday)

-Website: Indian Institute of Advanced Study
+Website: Indian Institute of Advanced Studies

 6. The Ridge in Shimla

 The Ridge is a huge open space in the heart of Mall Road that delivers an outstanding view of the Himalayan Mountain range overwhelmed by the beauty of nature.
 It is one of the most well-known attractions in Shimla that is worth visiting with family and friends.
-The Ridge connects the Mall Road at the Scandal Point on the west side and offers a panoramic view of the snowy mountains of Shimla.
+The Ridge connects the Mall Road at Scandal Point on the west side and offers a panoramic view of the snowy mountains of Shimla.

 The Ridge